Pink-Crab/Perique-Framework/README.md

 ## Change Log ##

+* 1.3.0 - Dropped testing for WP5.8 and introduced WP6.1 testing
 * 1.2.3 - Allow dot notation in view paths.
 * 1.2.2 - Fixes bug where component paths were not independent of the base view path.
 * 1.2.1 - Added filter to allow for custom component path aliases.